ashwinnishad98/sp24-510-lab6/README.md

 ### What's Included
 - app.py: Entry point to the application, where a prompt from the user regarding details about the event are sent to Google's Gemini LLM to plan an event.

+## Improvements
+- Added delimeters to indicate what parts of the event planning to consider.
+- Added step by step instructions when designing the event.